Logiqx/gpx-ideas/docs/README.md

 The content of the project relates to 3 independent topics:

 1. GPX [Extensions](extensions/README.md) - GPX extension schemas for fitness, nautical, aviation, meteorological, etc
-2. GPX [Usage](usage/README.md) - topics relating to general usage such as validation and file compression (gpz)
+2. General [Usage](usage/README.md) - topics relating to general usage of GPX, such as validation and file compression (gpz)
 3. GPX [Core](core/README.md) - improvements to the core GPX schema, essentially GPX 1.2

 Each of the topics above will be documented separately, since they are largely independent.